johnhaddon/rtd/docs/autoGenerated/GafferScene/Text.md

 Creates an object containing a polygon representation of an arbitrary string of text.

 ## user

  Container for user-defined plugs.
 Nodes should never make their own plugs here, so users are free to do as they wish.

 ## out

  The output scene.

 ## enabled

  The on/off state of the node.
 When it is off, the node outputs an empty scene.

 ## name

  The name of the object in the output scene.

 ## sets

  A list of sets to include the object in.
 The names should be separated by spaces.

 ## transform

  The transform applied to the object.

-## __source

- None

 ## text

  The text to output.
 This is triangulated into a mesh representation using the specified font.

 ## font

  The font to use - this should be a .ttf font file which is located on the paths specified by the IECORE_FONT_PATHS environment variable.